moody-Jazz/Chip-8OR/README.md

 #### Method 1: Default Settings
 `chip8 filename.ch8`
-This runs the specified ROM with default scale and tickrate.
+This runs the specified ROM with default scale and cycles per frame.

 #### Method 2: Custom Scale
 `chip8 <scale> filename.ch8`
-This runs the specified ROM with a custom scale factor and default tickrate.
+This runs the specified ROM with a custom scale factor and default cycles per frame.

 #### Method 3: Custom Scale and Tickrate
 `chip8 <scale> <cycles/frame> filename.ch8`
-This runs the specified ROM with custom scale factor and custom tickrate.
+This runs the specified ROM with custom scale factor and custom cyckes per frame.

 ### Parameters